dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2199: Balance openness with privacy in discussions.
+### T2199: Balance openness with respect for privacy and boundaries.

 |Support|
 |---|